The hidden language of English

 This play on words finally grew into a huge form of entertainment in the 1970’s with people like Benny Hill and the Carry On films.
 British television was full of this type of comedy and in a way that wasn’t permitted on American television, which was and still is actually quite reserved, especially about sex.
 An entire generation of British kids were raised on these types of programme and film, and so the sexual double entendre became as much a part of our social fabric as fish and chips or Big Ben.

 To really understand what this type of humour is I recommend looking for Carry On movies on YouTube, any will be packed chock full of innuendo, though perhaps Carry On Cleo will illustrate it more clearly.
-These films remain firm British favourites and will hopefully continue to be so.
+These films remain firm British favourites with the older generation and will hopefully continue to be so.